tewidis/HPC/markdown/tree_computations.md

 ## Another Tree Traversal

-1. Consider the same tree from the previous side.
+1. Consider the same tree from the previous slide.
 What would a preorder notation look like for this tree?

 ``` C